Skyy-Banerjee/quote-generator/README.md

 # quote-generator
-A simple, random quote-generator, which even let's us TWEET our quotes on Twitter. ✨
+A simple, random quote-generator, which even let's us TWEET our quotes on Twitter✨

 https://random-quote-generator-skyybanerjee.netlify.app/